JeffreyRobertLynch/GlassBox-XAI/README.md

 - **Testing & Metrics:** During evaluation, the models' predicted segmentation masks are directly compared to the ground truth segmentation masks created by domain experts.
 All reported metrics are computed from this pixel-level comparison on the official test set.

-- **Why This Matters:** High performance on this benchmark, without pretrained models or external datasets, suggests strong model generalization and real-world potential, even under resource-constrained, on-device conditions.
+- **Relevance:** High performance on this benchmark, without pretrained models or external datasets, suggests strong model generalization and real-world potential, even under resource-constrained, on-device conditions.
 The ISIC dataset continues to serve as a standard in dermatological AI research, and results on this set remain a meaningful indicator of segmentation quality, clinical alignment, and benchmarking rigor.

 ---

 ## Models & Metrics

+---

 ### Architecture
 GlassBox XAI uses a custom-built deep learning model based on U-Net, a specialized neural network architecture designed for precise image segmentation.
 Unlike conventional convolutional networks designed for image classification, U-Net is shaped like a “U” and learns to both understand the big picture and recover fine details.
 It is well-suited for pixel-wise delineation of lesion boundaries.